-Required Tools: 2.5 mm hex wrench and combustion analyzer.
+Required Tools: 4 mm hex wrench and combustion analyzer.

 Start the boiler and observe proper operating parameters for the system.
-Set boiler to the "Manual Control Firing Rate" mode, as described above, and decrease the firing rate to 1%.
+Set boiler to the "Manual Control Firing Rate" mode, as described above, and decrease the firing rate to 0%.
 Once the boiler has reached low fire operation, check combustion readings using the combustion analyzer.
 If combustion readings are not in accordance with the above table, adjust as follows:

-- 1. Using a 2 mm hex wrench, adjust the pressure regulator offset adjustment (pictured above) to achieve the desired CO2 /O2 level.
+- Using a 4 mm hex wrench, adjust the pressure regulator offset adjustment (pictured above) to achieve the desired CO2 /O2 level.
 To increase the O2 level, adjust towards the "-" symbol to decrease gas flow.
 To decrease the O2 level, adjust towards the "+" symbol to increase gas flow. - 2.
-Adjustments to the offset pressure regulator should not exceed 1/4 turn at a time before allowing the readings to respond and stabilize.
+Adjustments to the offset pressure regulator should not exceed 1/2 of a hash mark turn at a time before allowing the readings to respond and stabilize.
+(NOTE: Offset adjustment is extremely sensitive, make small adjustments).